Sisterhood in Switzerland: Women-only outdoor activities

 And much more…

-Alongside all these outdoor activities, there are plenty that don’t fit neatly into one category; they either combine several types of experience or they defy definition completely!
-How about activities that focus on chowing down on delicious Swiss delicacies, like learning to brew beer in Rheinfelden, or wine tasting and a picnic in the women-run vineyard in Gentilino, or even a cooking course with a herbalist, using herbs you have foraged yourself?
-There’s archey, paragliding, triathlon training, moped tours, survival skills and even a half-day experience called ‘Fun with diggers’ – which is exactly what you imagine it would be!
+In Switzerland, there are tons of outdoor activities that don’t fit into just one category.
+Some mix different experiences, while others are just unique!
+You could try tasting Swiss delicacies, like learning to brew beer in Rheinfelden, enjoying wine tasting and a picnic at a women-run vineyard in Gentilino, or taking a cooking course with a herbalist using herbs you’ve foraged yourself.
+There’s also archery, paragliding, triathlon training, moped tours, survival skills, and even a half-day experience called ‘Fun with diggers’ – which is exactly what it sounds like!

 Practicing yoga in Nidwalden, Switzerland © Switzerland Tourism/Swiss Outdoorguide/Marina Grossrieder